-no one can guarantee the field you choose which is easy to find a job will be same and easy to find a job after four year’s collage study.
+Furthermore, no one can guarantee the field you choose today will be same and easy to find a job after four year’s collage study.
 With the fast technology innovation nowadays, new mythology or new electronic products can emerge within years.
-Take my study field ccience as an example to illustrate how fast the innovation can be.
-When I entered the college, computing and ata was the fashion in computer science and even a catchy phrase in mass culture.
-Four years later, when I graduate to apply jobs in market, experience with machine learning a computational model was the hit with the win of Alpha Go over 9-dan professional was on every job requirements.
-In summary, the job markets demand is on constant change and the market favorite discipline and your chosen field may totally phase out. your chosen happens to be in high demand and the situation lasts for yearsit is possible you are facing fierce competitions when so many students with same skills as yours enter the job market as a result of choosing the “right” field or major as you do. choosing college courses according to the current job market demand could put your career on risk because the market focus changes fast over time.
+Take my study field Computer Science as an example to illustrate how fast the innovation can be.
+When I entered the college, Cloud Computing and Big Data was the fashion in computer science and even a catchy phrase in mass culture.
+Four years later, when I graduated to apply jobs in market, experience with machine learning, a computational model was the hit with the win of Alpha Go over 9-dan professional, was on every job requirement.
+In summary, the job markets demand is on constant change; the market favorite discipline and your chosen field may totally phase out.
+Moreover, even if your chosen field happens to be in high demand and the situation lasts for years, it is possible you are facing fierce competitions when so many students with same skills as yours enter the job market as a result of choosing the “right” field or major as you do.
+To summarize, choosing college courses according to the current job market demand could put your career on risk because the market focus changes fast over time.

 20) Some people believe that college students should consider only their own talents and interests when choosing a field of study.
 Others believe that college students should base their choice of a field of study on the availability of jobs in that field.